German-Russian relations: A minefield of misunderstanding | DW | 07.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Nevertheless, the uncertainties and differences surrounding the pipeline could still have a major foreign policy impact if there is any further escalation in the simmering tensions surrounding the Ukraine crisis.
+Nevertheless, the uncertainties and differences surrounding the pipeline could still have a major foreign policy impact if there is any further escalation in the simmering tensions in Ukraine.

-The situation along the border between Russia and Ukraine was high on the agenda during Foreign Minister Baerbock's first official visit to Washington, during which she met with her US counterpart Antony Blinken.
-The two sides were at pains to present a united front and Baerbock said that the new government in Berlin agreed that Germany will take effective measures together with its European partners, if "Russia should use energy as a weapon or should there be any further acts of aggression.”
+The situation along the border between Russia and Ukraine was high on the agenda during Baerbock's first official visit to Washington this week, during which she met with her US counterpart, Antony Blinken.
+The two sides were at pains to present a united front, and Baerbock said the new government in Berlin had agreed that Germany will take effective measures together with its European partners, if "Russia should use energy as a weapon or should there be any further acts of aggression."

-It was a firm warning to Russian President Vladimir Putin — and Chancellor Scholz is unlikely to offer a dissenting voice.
+It was a firm warning to President Putin — and Chancellor Scholz is unlikely to offer a dissenting voice.
 After all, Baerbock's defiant stance is in accordance with the policy on Russia as mapped out in the coalition agreement.
-Here again, the precise wording is clear: "We demand an immediate end to efforts to destabilize Ukraine, to the violence in Eastern Ukraine, and the annexation of Crimea, which was illegal according to international law."
+Here again, the precise wording is clear: "We demand an immediate end to efforts to destabilize Ukraine, to the violence in eastern Ukraine and the annexation of Crimea, which was illegal according to international law."

-There is no plausible reason why Vladimir Putin would return to Ukraine the Crimean Peninsula it annexed in 2014.
-If Germany's position in its dealings with the Russian president is not to be weakened, then it will have to develop and enforce a strategy that is closely coordinated between chancellery and foreign ministry.
-However, Germany's influential mass-circulation Bild newspaper is not convinced that unity will prevail in government ranks.
-The suggestion is that Chancellor Scholz sees relations with Moscow as something that should only be decided at the very highest level.
-And that is the chancellery.
+There is no plausible reason why Putin would return the Crimean Peninsula to Ukraine after annexing it in 2014.
+If Germany doesn't want to weaken its position in its dealings with the Russian president, then it will have to develop and enforce a strategy that is closely coordinated between chancellery and Foreign Ministry.

+However, Germany's influential mass circulation Bild newspaper isn't convinced that unity will prevail in government ranks.
+In a report, the traditionally well-connected paper suggested that Scholz sees relations with Moscow as something that should only be decided at the very highest level — and that means the chancellery.

-There is also talk behind the scenes of what is being called a "qualified reset” in ties between Berlin and Moscow and whispers of a January meeting between Scholz and Putin, although nothing has been confirmed.
+There's also talk behind the scenes of what is being called a "qualified reset" in ties between Berlin and Moscow, and whispers of a January meeting between Scholz and Putin, although nothing has been confirmed.
 Few in Germany would be surprised to see the chancellor taking ties between Berlin and Moscow into his own remit.
 After all, that would be fully in accordance with the German constitution.

 Article 65 of the constitution reads: "The Federal Chancellor shall determine and be responsible for the general guidelines of policy.
 Within these limits, each Federal Minister shall conduct the affairs of his department independently and on his own responsibility."

-In other words: Olaf Scholz calls the shots.
-Germany has long witnessed a trend towards the chancellor having the key say in foreign affairs, with the foreign minister effectively taking a back seat.
-In recent times, long-serving Chancellor Angela Merkel made a significant contribution to this shifting of influence.
-During her sixteen years in office, Merkel reshaped both Germany and German diplomacy.
+In other words: Scholz calls the shots.
+Germany has long witnessed a trend toward the chancellor having the key say in foreign affairs, with the foreign minister effectively taking a back seat.
+In recent times, long-serving Chancellor Angela Merkel made a significant contribution to this shifting influence.
+During her 16 years in office, Merkel reshaped both Germany and German diplomacy.

-He was referring to the policy of seeking reconciliation and rapprochement between East and West during the darkest days of the Cold War.
-It was in large measure a policy associated with former German Chancellor Willy Brandt, who was awarded the Nobel Peace Prize for his courage and enlightenment.
+Scholz was referring to the policy of seeking reconciliation and rapprochement between East and West during the darkest days of the Cold War.
+It was in large measure a policy associated with former German Chancellor Willy Brandt, who was awarded the Nobel Peace Prize in 1971 for his courage and enlightenment.

-Brandt's Ostpolitik (literally: Eastern Policy) seems to have inspired Olaf Scholz, who appears to see it as a possible tool in troubled relations with present-day Russia.
-How realistic that approach might prove, remains to be seen.
-It is however worth remembering that Willy Brandt's interventions played a major role in developments that would eventually lead to the Fall of the Berlin Wall in 1989 and German Reunification in 1990.
+Brandt's Ostpolitik (literally: Eastern Policy) seems to have inspired Scholz, who appears to see it as a possible tool in troubled relations with present-day Russia.
+How realistic that approach might prove remains to be seen.
+It is, however, worth remembering that Brandt's interventions played a major role in developments that would eventually lead to the fall of the Berlin Wall in 1989 and German reunification in 1990.

 In the coalition agreement that was the foundation in 2021 for Germany's three-party coalition, the following words are to be found: "We recognize the importance of substantial and stable relations and will continue to pursue such partnerships.
 We seek constructive dialogue."
-It is a resolve that might soon be tested.
+This resolve might soon be tested.

 This article was originally written in German.